Piotr8706/Chitosan-Collagen_docking/README.md

 The script performs the following tasks:

 1. **Data Extraction**: Reads data files (`bindenergy_Mg.tab`) to extract binding energy or interaction data for different hydroxylation degrees.
-2. **Data Analysis**: Analyzes the extracted data to calculate averages, standard deviations, and R2 values for each set of values.
+2. **Data Analysis**: Analyze the extracted data to calculate each set's averages, standard deviations, and R2 values.
-3. **Visualization**: Generates plots depicting the relationship between interaction type and deacetylation degree, along with linear regression lines and R2 values.
+3. **Visualization**: This function generates plots depicting the relationship between interaction type and deacetylation degree, along with linear regression lines and R2 values.

 ## Installation